Odra Opole: 1960s and 1970s

-In 1960 Odra, which at that time featured several players of the Polish national team was close to winning Polish championship.
-Managed by Teodor Wieczorek, the team lost in the final round to Gwardia Warszawa, eventually finishing the competition in the fourth place.
+In 1960, Odra, featuring several players of the Poland national team, was close to winning the Polish championship.
+Managed by Teodor Wieczorek, the team lost in the final round to Gwardia Warsaw, eventually finishing the competition in the fourth place.
 In 1962, Odra won third place in the Polish Cup, after beating Cracovia 3–1.

 In the 1963–64 season, Odra was again close to winning the Polish championship.
-Managed by Artur Woźniak, it finished in the 3rd spot, the best in club's history, qualifying to the Intertoto Cup.
+Managed by Artur Woźniak, it finished in the third spot, the best in club's history, qualifying to the Intertoto Cup.

 In 1966, Odra was relegated, to return to the Ekstraklasa in 1967.
 In the early 1970s, Odra, managed by its former star Engelbert Jarek, had several top class players, including Josef Klose and Zbigniew Gut (11 caps for Poland).
 Nevertheless, in June 1974 the team was relegated.

 In 1975, Engelbert Jarek was replaced by Antoni Piechniczek, former manager of BKS Stal Bielsko-Biala.
 After one year, Piechniczek won promotion back to the Ekstraklasa.
-Odra's Wojciech Tyc (1 cap for Poland) was in 1975/76 top scorer of the second division, together with Janusz Kupcewicz of Arka Gdynia.
-With new generation of talented players, such as Roman Wójcicki and Józef Młynarczyk, Odra on June 18, 1977 won the League Cup, beating 3–1 Polish runner-up Widzew Łódź, earning a spot in the 1977–78 UEFA Cup.
+Odra's Wojciech Tyc (1 cap for Poland) was the 1975–76 second division top scorer, together with Janusz Kupcewicz of Arka Gdynia.
+With new generation of talented players, such as Roman Wójcicki and Józef Młynarczyk, on 18 June 1977 Odra won the League Cup, beating 3–1 Polish runners-up Widzew Łódź, earning a spot in the 1977–78 UEFA Cup.
 There, it lost in the first round to East German side 1.
-FC Magdeburg (1:2, 1:1).
+FC Magdeburg (1–2, 1–1).

 In the autumn of 1978, Odra was a sensation of the Ekstraklasa.
-After winning several games, including 5–3 vs. Legia Warsaw in Warsaw (29 October 1978), and 3–1 vs. Ruch Chorzów in Opole (19 November 1978), Odra emerged as the autumn round champion.
-In the spring of 1979 however, Odra lost several important games, eventually finishing the championship in the 5th spot.
+After winning several games, including 5–3 against Legia Warsaw in Warsaw (29 October 1978), and 3–1 against Ruch Chorzów in Opole (19 November 1978), Odra emerged as the autumn round champion.
+In the spring of 1979 however, Odra lost several important games, eventually finishing the championship in the fifth spot.
 After this season, Antoni Piechniczek resigned, to be replaced by Józef Zwierzyna.